AgneseMarchesini/PARCO-Computing-2026-244658/README.md

 3. Replace the existing pointers in the cloned `data` folder with the actual matrix files;

-4. Now you can proceed as follows:
+4. Now you have two options based on where you want to run the program:

     a.
 If you want to run it locally you can run the shell scripts `/scripts/time_benchmark.sh` and `/scripts/perf_benchmark.sh`, making sure you have executed the permissions (`chmod +x /scripts/*.sh`);